Certificate of Sponsorship (COS)

 Using the wrong Standard Occupational Classification code can lead to visa refusal:

-• Prevention: Carefully match job duties to SOC code descriptions
+• Prevention: Match job duties to SOC code descriptions

-• Solution: Review official SOC code guidance and seek professional advice when uncertain
+• Solution: Review official SOC code guidance and seek professional advice when unsure

 2. Salary Threshold Errors